To the Devil a Daughter: Casting

-In March 1975, it was announced that Christopher Lee had been cast in the film.
-Sykes cast fourteen-year-old Nastassja Kinski as Catherine after seeing her performance in Wim Wenders's The Wrong Move (1975), while American Richard Widmark was cast as the lead occult writer who attempts to save Kinski's character.
+Lee's casting in the film was announced in March 1975.
+Terra Filmkunst demanded that a German performer be cast in a leading role, so Sykes cast Nastassja Kinski as Catherine after seeing her performance in Wim Wenders's film Wrong Move (1975).
+The American film actor Richard Widmark was cast as the occult writer who attempts to save Kinski's character.

 This was Michael Goodliffe's last film, made shortly before he killed himself while suffering from depression.

 Filming

 The closing scenes were filmed at the Dashwood Mausoleum in West Wycombe.

-Unlike most Hammer films, often shot on studio sets, principal photography of To the Devil a Daughter took place entirely on location.
-Filming largely occurred in Bavaria and in London.
-Shooting locations included Heathrow Airport, the St Katharine Docks, and the Dashwood Mausoleum and Hellfire Caves in West Wycombe in Buckinghamshire.
-The film's climactic sequence, which was shot in the latter two locations, which originally intended to be filmed in the crypt of St Martin-in-the-Fields church in Westminster.
+Although originally scheduled to begin filming in June 1974, this was postponed until September 1975 due to its financing issues.
+Unlike most Hammer films, often shot on studio sets, principal photography took place entirely on location, largely in Bavaria and London.
+Its London locations included Heathrow Airport and St Katharine Docks.
+The film's climactic sequence was originally intended to be filmed in the crypt of St Martin-in-the-Fields church in Westminster, but instead took place at Dashwood Mausoleum and Hellfire Caves in West Wycombe in Buckinghamshire.

-Actor Richard Widmark was allegedly displeased with the production during shooting, and several times threatened to leave and return to the United States.
-Kinski, who was fourteen years old at the time of filming, controversially appeared fully nude onscreen, which she later stated she regretted.
+Sykes recalled that Widmark threatened several times to leave and return to the United States due to his displeasure with the production during shooting.
+He had scuffles with various members of the cast and crew, and called Hammer "Mickey Mouse Productions".
+Kinski, who was fourteen years old at the time of filming, controversially appeared fully nude onscreen, which she later regretted.

 Music

-Swiss-American composer Paul Glass was hired to compose the film's score.
+Swiss-American composer Paul Glass provided the film's score.

 Release

-To the Devil a Daughter was released in London on March 4, 1976 It screened in the United States later that year, opening in July 1976.
+To the Devil a Daughter was released in London on March 4, 1976.
+It screened in the United States later that year, opening in July 1976.